Why Vitamin C "derivitives" don't work November 23 2015

 Our research showed that the only form of vitamin c for topical application was in the form of l-ascorbic acid.
 Only one or two of the brands we researched claimed to contain real ascorbic acid.
 The others named their main ingredient as ascorbyl palmitate, magnesium ascorbyl phosphate (M.A.P.), ascorbyl tetra-isopalmitoyl, tetrahexyldecyl ascorbate, and sodium ascorbyl phosphate (S.A.P.)

-The truth is that none compare to the free radical quenching, collagen synthesis promoting, UV protecting L-Ascorbic Acid, nor is it completely guaranteed that they will penetrate the skin or if they do, once there, convert into the active form of vitamin C, or l-ascorbic acid.
-And they will still degrade over time.
+The truth is that none compare to the free radical neutralizing, collagen synthesis promoting, UV protecting L-Ascorbic Acid, nor is it completely guaranteed that they will penetrate the skin or if they do, convert into the active form of vitamin C, (l-ascorbic acid).
+And worse, they will still degrade over time even though they are referred to as "stablized" forms of vitamin C.

 This made no sense to us.
 Why use formulations that had so many unknowns--especially when the l-ascorbic acid had been proven to work the best.
 Well, we found out why almost nobody uses it.